-This option includes affirming the existing SOI including territory to the east which at one time was the Ponte Ranch development.
+This option includes affirming the existing SOI including territory to the east, which at one time was the Ponte Ranch development.
 The district is currently discussing with the landowner the possibility of using this land for additional spray fields.
+This Sphere reconciles the CCWD service boundaries with those of the VSPUD and include those areas best served by the VSPUD in the Sphere.
 The Sphere would include additional territory to the south based on possible future development as well as to the north to include the Coe property west of Watertown Road, which is planned and zoned for industrial purposes.
 In addition, territory for district facilities including the site of the district's future wastewater treatment facility (the Coe property generally between Watertown and Paloma Roads) would be in the recommended Sphere of Influence.